xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/contribute-code-flow.md

 ---
 # Contribute Code to the XRP Ledger

 The software that powers the XRP Ledger is open source.
 Anyone can download, modify, extend, or explore it.
-If you want to contribute code, it's important to work with the community to define the specifications of your changes and test the code before adding it to `rippled`.
+If you want to contribute code, it's important to work with the community to define the specifications of your changes and test the code before adding it to <span class="code-snippet">rippled</span>.

 ## XRP Ledger Standards

-Changes to `rippled` are tracked by an XRP Ledger Standard (XLS), a document that identifies and details the specifications of a change.
+Changes to <span class="code-snippet">rippled</span> are tracked by an XRP Ledger Standard (XLS), a document that identifies and details the specifications of a change.
 Before committing to development, you must start a discussion in the [XRPL-Standards repo](https://github.com/XRPLF/XRPL-Standards/discussions).
 This provides the community a chance to discuss and provide feedback about your change.

 **Note:** Bug fixes don't require an XLS, but may require an amendment.